t3rn/t3rn/docs/main/docs/components/sfx-overview.md

 `max_reward` sets the reward for the Executor in `TRN`.

 #### insurance
 `insurance` sets the minimum amount of insurance and Executor has to Bond.
-This is important for optimistic transactions.

 #### encoded_action
-`encoded_action` sets the action that should be done on the target chain e.g.: call `function x` on `contract y`.
+`encoded_action` sets the action as an `id` that should be called on smart contract.

 #### encoded_args
 `encoded_args` sets the arguments that should be passed in `function_y`, when calling a function on a `contract_x` e.g.: contract_x.function_y(`args`).